-Occupational safety and health, employment practices and development and training are the most material ESG issues of the Group.
+Occupational safety and health are the most material ESG issues of the Group.
 The materiality assessment results were reviewed and confirmed by the core members from various departments, and then approved by the Board.
-In this ESG Report, the Group will consider the results as important reference points for the planning of ESG management approach and strategy, as well as the disclosure of the performance and progress of the Group against the ESG-related targets of the Group.
+In this ESG Report, the Group considers the assessment results as important reference points for the planning of ESG management approach and strategy, as well as the disclosure of the performance and progress against its ESG-related targets.